James Stuart, 4th Earl of Moray

 James Stuart, 4th Earl of Moray (c.
-1611 – 4 March 1653) was a Scottish landowner.
+1611 – 4 March 1653) was a Scottish nobleman and landowner.

 He was the son of James Stuart, 3rd Earl of Moray and Lady Anne Gordon, a daughter of George Gordon, 1st Marquess of Huntly and Henrietta Stewart.

 He married Lady Margaret Home, daughter of Alexander Home, 1st Earl of Home and Mary Dudley, on 18 October 1627 (contract).
 The couple had eight children: